clssystem/MouseHelperWeb/en/index.md

 sections:
   - section_id: main
     type: section_hero
-    image: /:pagelang:/images/welcome.png
+    image: /:pagelang:/images/MouseHelper/0.png
-    image_alt: Bienvenido a Mouse Helper, tu asistente para el ratón
+    image_alt: Welcome to Mouse Helper, your mouse assistant
-    title: Mouse Helper 3.0
+    title: Mouse Helper
     content: >-
-        ***MouseHelper*** is a free software suite of little helpers, which is available for Windows Operating System (7 and above)
+        ***MouseHelper*** is a free software for Windows Operating System (7 and above) that will help you to improve your handling with the mouse

-        The original ***MouseHelper*** v2.0 has been joined by more helpers this time, allowing you to improve mouse and keyboard handling
     actions:
       - label: Download
         url: /:pagelang:/download